Men 2026

 Female record holder: Holly Dixon 0:34:45 Cambridge Harriers 2020

-In addition, we had two SAGA cruise ships enjoying the virtual option with over a record 200 participants, both crew and guests raising funds for good causes.
+In addition, we had two SAGA cruise ships enjoying the virtual option with a record 320 participants, both crew and guests were raising funds for good causes.

 FOLKESTONE COASTAL 10K